dli85/ImageProcessingProgram/README.md

 ## Design Overview
 ### MVC Design
 This application follows the Model-View-Controller (MVC) design pattern.
 For clarification, images are stored in code as 2d Pixel Arrays.
+The pixel class contains the information values about every pixel.
+This class is stored in the model package.

 1. ImageProcessingController interface
    1. The image processing controller interface only contains the header for the start() method,